Rastecov/Rastecov/README.md

 # 💫 About Me:
- 🌱 From a software engineering background, I am a passionate student currently pursuing a Bachelor's degree in Computer Engineering at the University of Pittsburgh.<br>💻Skilled in programming languages such as Java, Python, C#, and the .NET framework.<br>🚀Experienced in web development using HTML, CSS, and JavaScript.<br>🔧Familiar with various software development tools and methodologies such as Git, Agile, and Scrum.<br>👨‍💻Interested in machine learning and artificial intelligence.<br>🔥Passionate about developing software that can make a positive impact on society.<br>💼Actively seeking internships or opportunities to apply my skills and gain real-world experience.<br>💡Strong problem-solving skills and ability to work in a team.<br>⚡Proficient in English, French, and a little bit of Spanish.<br>📫How to reach me: erastboko@gmail.com
+ 🌱 From a software engineering background, I am a passionate student currently pursuing a Bachelor's degree in Electrical Engineering at the University of Pittsburgh.<br>💻Skilled in programming languages such as Java, Python, C#, and the .NET framework.<br>🚀Experienced in web development using HTML, CSS, and JavaScript.<br>🔧Familiar with various software development tools and methodologies such as Git, Agile, and Scrum.<br>👨‍💻Interested in machine learning and artificial intelligence.<br>🔥Passionate about developing software that can make a positive impact on society.<br>💼Actively seeking internships or opportunities to apply my skills and gain real-world experience.<br>💡Strong problem-solving skills and ability to work in a team.<br>⚡Proficient in English, French, and a little bit of Spanish.<br>📫How to reach me: erastboko@gmail.com

 ## 🌐 Socials: